 Enabling “Excess Export” will change the inverter’s load serving priority, the default being the sequence: House Load > Charge Battery > Export to Grid.
 Once enabled the inverter will prioritise feed-in, the sequence will be: House Load > Export to Grid > Charge Battery.

-Note: “Excess Export” is pre-configured for an inverter with a 5kW AC rating.
-If you are planning to use this automation and your inverter has a different rating, make sure to adjust the relevant values.
-To adjust the “Excess Export” settings edit \\homeassistant\config\packages\integration_alpha_ess.yaml, find “AlphaESS_Excess_Export” and adjust the following values:
+Note: If you are planning to use this automation and your inverter has a different rating, make sure to select the correct value for your inverter:

 Power Diagram (optional)